During which phase of meiosis does crossing-over occur? | Channels for Pearson+

 1

 Understand the concept of meiosis: Meiosis is a type of cell division that reduces the chromosome number by half, creating four haploid cells.
-It consists of two stages: Meiosis I and Meiosis II.
+It consists of two consecutive divisions: meiosis I and meiosis II.

-Focus on Prophase I: During Prophase I, homologous chromosomes pair up in a process called synapsis.
-This is crucial for crossing-over, where segments of DNA are exchanged between homologous chromosomes.
+Focus on prophase I: During prophase I, homologous chromosomes pair up in a process called synapsis.
+This is when crossing-over occurs, where segments of DNA are exchanged between homologous chromosomes, leading to genetic recombination.

-Understand crossing-over: Crossing-over is a genetic recombination process that occurs during Prophase I. It increases genetic variation by exchanging genetic material between non-sister chromatids of homologous chromosomes.
+Understand the significance of crossing-over: Crossing-over increases genetic variation by producing new combinations of alleles.
+This is crucial for evolution and adaptation.

-Review the significance of crossing-over: This process is essential for genetic diversity in sexually reproducing organisms, as it results in new combinations of alleles in the gametes.
+Review the other phases: Metaphase I involves the alignment of homologous chromosomes at the cell equator, anaphase I is the separation of homologous chromosomes, and telophase I is the completion of the first meiotic division.
+None of these phases involve crossing-over.

 Watch next